-A Quick Guide to Foundational Literacy Assessments
+A Quick Guide to Foundational Skills Assessments

 That’s unfortunate because we know that student data can provide invaluable insight into the skills that students have and have not yet mastered—and, therefore, what areas of focus will help teachers make the most of their instructional time.
 Ensuring that teams have a strategic set of strong assessments in place and that educators know how, when, and why to administer them is the first step to empowering educators to use data to accelerate student outcomes.

-In this quick guide to foundational literacy assessments, we’ll go over the purposes and uses of four main types of assessment, using the story of a 1st-grade student named Verna to explore how each fits together to make all the difference for her learning experiences and outcomes.
+In this quick guide to foundational skills assessments, we’ll go over the purposes and uses of four main types of assessment, using the story of a 1st-grade student named Verna to explore how each fits together to make all the difference for her learning experiences and outcomes.

 Here’s a little background on Verna and her 1st-grade teacher, Ms. Wilson: